 But Casper wouldn’t let it go.
 So, I tried again, and this time it worked.
 It didn’t take more than those first OK results to get me hooked.
 It was like discovering what bread really was, and there was no returning to industry bread or even my yeast rolls after that.

-Jarkko: Bread has been a shared project between you and Casper since then: first on the Instagram profile and now also your book.
+Jarkko: Bread has been a shared project between you and Casper since then: first on the Instagram profile and now also your new book.
 Can you tell a bit about your collaboration?

 Martin: Casper and I have been working very closely from the beginning, and still today talk about bread on the phone almost every day — sharing ideas and thoughts and experimenting as a team.